CianMRoche/AstroWiki/Compact objects/Accretion.md

 ## Accretion disk
 Loosely, when mass is transferring from one place to another, spinning.
+Mass falling onto a compact object almost always involved.

 **Examples**:
 - [[AGN]]